THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 In total, we had over $500 million under management.

-I mainly worked on building the plans, so I got to know the intimate details of our clients – things that most other people would never know about these people.
+I mainly worked on building the plans, so I got to know the intimate details of our clients.
+I knew the things that most other people would never know about these people.

 Some things may seem obvious to you while others will surprise you.
-Hopefully, you will learn something and be able to apply it to your financial life.
+Hopefully, you will learn from these wealthy people and be able to apply these tips to your financial life.

 Priceless Lessons Learned While Working With The Rich

 Most of our clients were self-made millionaires.
 Very few inherited their money.